 - Limitations: The Faculty Travel Fund is intended to provide one travel grant per year for eligible faculty.
 Eligibility is described in the Faculty Handbook.
 Applications are reviewed as they are received so it is advantageous to submit applications as early in the fiscal year as possible.
 If choices must be made because of limited funds, preference is given to those presenting or otherwise officially participating at meetings and to those who did not receive a travel grant the previous academic year.
 If funds for additional trips are available, similar criteria will be used in these decisions.

-- Air travel: Air travel reimbursement is limited to the lowest round-trip coach/economy fare available up to $750 for domestic flights.
-A supplement up to $600 is available for international flights.
+- Air travel: Air travel reimbursement is limited to the lowest round-trip coach/economy fare available up to $850 for domestic flights, $1500 for international flights.
 Because of great variability of fares, faculty members are reminded that careful purchasing can actually save enough for an additional trip for themselves or a colleague.
 To ensure use of lowest fares, the Dean's Office will monitor quoted fares, using the departure and return dates given by the applicant, and may reduce the amount of an award if a lower fare is available.
 Note: upgrades of any kind must be paid at the traveler's personal expense.

 - Other primary modes of transportation: You may also drive, take a train, boat or bus to travel to conferences.
 However, the amount claimed may not exceed the cost of economy airfare.

-- Local Meetings: Faculty officially participating in local meetings within 50 miles of campus can apply for reimbursement of registration fees only; travel and room and board expenses are not eligible for reimbursement.)
+- Local Meetings: Faculty officially participating in local meetings within 50 miles of campus can apply for reimbursement of registration fees only; travel and housing and food expenses are not eligible for reimbursement.)

 - Registration: While there is no official limit on registration fees, it is requested that faculty register early and refrain from incurring late registration penalties.
 For particularly expensive conferences, faculty may not receive the full amount of registration fees and may be asked to look for other sources of funding.

-- Meals/per diem: As of 2013-14, meals and incidentals are reimbursable using a per diem rate.
+- Meals/per diem: Meals and incidentals are reimbursable using a per diem rate.

 - Domestic per diem rates: To find the applicable per diem rate for your travel destination, go to the U.S. Government Services Administration (GSA).
 Print a copy of the web page for submission with your Travel Expense Report.